 1) Snow/walking boots

 Whatever footwear you decide to take, they must be waterproof and comfortable.
-I bought snow boots especially for this trip and I was extremely glad I did.
-They weren’t expensive (under £20), but they were faux-fur lined and kept my feet warm and, most importantly, completely dry.
+I bought Sorel Women’s Boots especially for this trip and I recommend them highly!

 2) Warm clothes and waterproofs

-I took a ski jacket, a hat, scarf and gloves as well as lots of layers.
+I took a Mountain Warehouse ski jacket, a LvLoFit thermal knitted beanie hat and circle scarf and Thinsulate thermal gloves as well as lots of layers.
 Also if you’re visiting in winter, I would recommend thinking about waterproof trousers.
 They aren’t the most fashionable things and are bulky to pack (so if you just have hand luggage they might not be the most practical things to take), but we just took jeans with us and got completely soaked some days – so they weren’t particularly comfortable or warm!

 3) A good travel book with map